Paul Whitehouse: Influences

 Whitehouse's main early influences were the sketches of Les Dennis and Dustin Gee and The Goodies.
 In 2001, when asked about comedians who had influenced him, Whitehouse said that Monty Python, Peter Cook and Dudley Moore were the main influences from when he was young.
 He also cited his modern influences as Harry Enfield, of whom he said without meeting him, he would not have been doing what he does now, and the approach of Reeves and Mortimer who he described as "far and away the best comedians that we have had in this country for a long while."

 Personal life

 Whitehouse married Fiona Wightman in 1992, and the couple had two daughters before separating in 2000.
 The couple divorced three years later.
-Whitehouse supported his ex-wife in a civil action she has pursued against a national newspaper, for accessing her medical records.
+Whitehouse supported his former wife in a civil action she has pursued against a national newspaper from the Mirror Group Newspapers, for accessing her medical records.
 The publisher later offered unreserved apologies.
 He had a third daughter with costume designer Natalie Rogers.

 Whitehouse met Mine Conkbayir, who is of Turkish heritage, when she was aged 23, and 22 years his junior.
 She was working in a health food shop while studying.
 The couple have one daughter.
 As of 2024 they have been together 20 years and married for five, but maintain separate homes.

 Whitehouse is a fan of Premier League football team Tottenham Hotspur.